oroinc/documentation/crm/admin_guide/security/access_management_examples.rst

 Links
 ------

-For general overview of roles, see the `Roles Management <./access-management-roles>`__ guide.
+For general overview of roles, see the :ref:`Roles Management <user-guide-user-management-permissions-roles>` guide.

-For how role is represented on the interface, see the `Roles on the Interface <./access-management-roles-inteface>`__ guide.
+For how a role is represented on the interface, see the :ref:`Roles on the Interface <user-guide-user-management-permissions-roles--interface>` guide.

-For what actions you can perform with roles, see the `Actions with Roles <./access-management-roles-actions>`__ guide.
+For what actions you can perform with roles, see the :ref:`Actions with Roles <user-guide-user-management-permissions-roles--actions>` guide.

 .. |IcRemove| image:: ../../img/buttons/IcRemove.png
    :align: middle